WandLZhang/microservices-demo-govt-version/README.md

 # Government Shop: Cloud-Native Microservices Demo Application

 This project contains a 10-tier microservices application.
-The application is a web-based e-commerce app called **“Government Shop”** (based on forked Hipster Shop) where users can browse items, add them to the cart, and purchase them.
+The application is a web-based e-commerce app called **“Government Shop”** (forked from [Hipster Shop](https://github.com/GoogleCloudPlatform/microservices-demo)) where users can browse items, add them to the cart, and purchase them.

 **Google uses this application to demonstrate use of technologies like